 As we approach 2025, organisations will need to adapt to an increasingly complex landscape where cybersecurity and climate action intersect.
 The ISO 27001:2022 Amendment 1 positions businesses to proactively address these challenges, ensuring that climate-related risks are adequately integrated into their information security strategies.

 In the coming years, stakeholders will likely place greater emphasis on sustainability and climate responsibility.
-This means organisations that prioritize climate action within their ISMS will not only comply with standards but also enhance their reputation and trust with customers and partners.
+This means organisations that prioritise climate action within their ISMS will not only comply with standards but also enhance their reputation and trust with customers and partners.

 The ISO 27001:2022 Amendment 1 is a significant step towards incorporating climate considerations into the fabric of information security management.
 At Risk Associates, we believe that understanding and implementing these changes is not just about compliance—it’s about enhancing your organisation’s resilience in the face of evolving challenges.